sidsaw-mz/terraform-google-materialize/docs/header.md

 - Service accounts with proper IAM permissions

 > [!WARNING]
-> This module is provided on a best-effort basis and Materialize cannot offer support for it.
+> This module is intended to be used for demonstrations, simple evaluations, and as a template for building your own production deployment of Materialize.
 >
-> It is not guaranteed to be forward-compatible and may include breaking changes in future versions.
->
-> The module is intended for demonstration and evaluation purposes only, not for production use.
->
-> Instead, consider forking this repository as a starting point for building your own production infrastructure.
+> This module should not be relied upon for production deployments directly: future releases of the module will contain breaking changes.
+When used as a starting point for a production deployment, you must either fork this repo and pin to a specific version, or use the code as a reference when developing your own deployment.

 The module has been tested with:
 - GKE version 1.28